Keyboard shortcuts

 USE WEBSITE operates in two distinct modes:

-Preprocessing Mode (Script Compilation): When found in a BASIC script during compilation, it registers the website for background crawling.
+1. Preprocessing Mode (Script Compilation): When found in a BASIC script during compilation, it registers the website for background crawling.
 The crawler service will fetch, extract, and index the website’s content into a vector database collection.
-This ensures the website content is ready before any conversation starts.
+The crawl happens immediately on first compile, then recurs based on the REFRESH interval.

-If a website hasn’t been registered during preprocessing, the runtime execution will fail with an appropriate error message.
+If a website hasn’t been registered during preprocessing, the runtime execution will auto-register it for crawling.

 USE WEBSITE "https://docs.example.com"